dev-rakibulhasan/student-life-toolkit/README.md

 ![Alt text](image-url)

 - Students can create, read, update, delete instructors information.
-- <mark>They can directly contact with any instructor listed in this directory.</mark>
+- <span style="background-color: yellow;">They can directly contact with any instructor listed in this directory.</span>
-- <mark>They can use the listed instructors info during class schedule creation.</mark>
+- <span style="background-color: yellow;">They can use the listed instructors info during class schedule creation.</span>

 ### Subjects Directory:

 ![Alt text](image-url)

 - Student can create read, update, delete their subjects with subject name, description and color.
-- <mark>Later they can use the listed subjects for Class scheduler, Study planner, Time tracker and Question Generator.</mark>
+- <span style="background-color: yellow;">Later they can use the listed subjects for Class scheduler, Study planner, Time tracker and Question Generator.</span>
-- <mark>Created subjects colors will be shown as line color in the line chart.</mark>
+- <span style="background-color: yellow;">Created subjects colors will be shown as line color in the line chart.</span>

 ## Technologies I used